akhil-b-26/visual-search-dl-faiss/README.md

 * The app predicts the top class of the image using the trained CNN
 * 🔍 Retrieves and displays the top 5 visually similar images using FAISS and deep embeddings

-> ⚠️ Note: The current model achieves \~77% accuracy on CIFAR-10.
-Due to the dataset’s small size and low resolution, occasional misclassifications (e.g., fish labeled as airplane) may occur.
+> ⚠️ Note: The current model achieves 77.18% accuracy on CIFAR-10.
+Due to the dataset’s small size and low resolution, occasional misclassifications may occur.
 Improving training duration or using a deeper model (e.g., ResNet18) can enhance accuracy.

 * Upload a 32×32 image (or any image, it will be resized)
-* The app predicts the top class of the image using the trained CNN
-* (Optional extension) Retrieve visually similar images using FAISS
+* The app predicts the top class of the image using the trained CNN and retrieves visually similar images using FAISS

 ---